 It is essential you read through the Universal Guidance for individuals applying of a Licence or Authorisation before submitting your application.

-The CLC uses the online platform, DocuSign to process applications and Experian to carry out the associated checks for first qualifying licence applications.
+The CLC uses the online platform, DocuSign to process applications and will instruct a screening agency to carry out the associated checks for first qualifying licence applications.
 You will need to submit a request on the CLC website for a digital applciation to be sent to you and should only do so you once you have successfully achieved:

-Proof of Identity: All applicants must provide three separate forms of proof of identity.
-These documents will be uploaded onto the Experian system and must be sent as individual scanned or printed copies.
+Proof of Identity: All applicants must provide three separate forms of proof of identity directly to the screening agency when requested.

 • One copy proof of your personal identity must be a copy of your current and valid Passport (mandatory requirement) (*Please note if you are applying for a CLC licence the licence will be issued in your legal name as it appears in your Passport)